 The security dashboard gives you a birds-eye view of your passwords.
 When you click on “compromised,” you’ll get a list of websites that have compromised passwords, and in one click, you can replace them with a new and secure one.

 If you’ve never used a password manager before, we highly suggest you start, and Dashlane is at the top of the list and something our team can personally vouch for.
-Here at Parried, we’ve incorporated Dashlane as part of our solution stack, and not only is it easy to navigate, but it saves our team a lot of time and effort, all the while keeping us safe.
+At Parried, we’ve incorporated Dashlane as part of our solution stack, and not only is it easy to navigate, but it saves our team a lot of time and effort, all the while keeping us safe.
 Still have questions?
 We’re always happy to help new and existing clients, so reach out to us today for help perfecting your password security!